 But you should be aware that if you refinance federal student loans into a private loan, you can’t refinance back into a federal loan.
 Private loans don’t offer benefits that come with federal loans, like income-driven repayment plans, graduated repayment terms, or loan forgiveness programs.

-No matter what route you choose, you have options to help you make your pharmacy school education more affordable.
+No matter your route, you have options to help you make your pharmacy school education more affordable.

 Jimmy Karnezis contributed to the reporting for this article.